 DFDL Subset of XML Schema

 The DFDL subset of XSD is a general model for hierarchically nested data.
-It avoids the XSD features used to describe the peculiarities of XML as a syntactic textual representation of data, and avoids features that are simply not needed by DFDL.
+It avoids the XSD features used to describe the peculiarities of XML as a syntactic textual representation of data and avoids features that are simply not needed by DFDL.

 The following lists detail the similarities and differences between general XSD and this subset.